 - Increased tension of pelvic muscles causing pain in the back, hips, and sacroiliac joint

 - Pain during sexual intercourse or use of tampons

 - Recently gave childbirth

-- Recently underwent surgery (hysterectomy, hernia, laparoscopy, caesarean section or appendectomy)
+- Recently underwent surgery (hysterectomy, hernia, laparoscopy, cesarean section or appendectomy)

 - May be suffering from an infection in the pelvic area